Learn about how to run Nuclei and produce results

 or {{BasedURL/}}

-as base path.Running With Docker
+as base path.google.com

 , prints the results to JSON and removes the container once it